 Power Analysis

-LMMEs of experimental data with multiple trials per participant can account for variance at the level of participant as well as at the level of single trials.
-This approach has higher statistical power than traditional analyses in which data are averaged at the level of participant (Baayen et al., 2008; Wainwright, Leatherdale, & Dubin, 2007).
-However, power analyses are less straightforward in this type of analysis than it is in linear models, since variance exists at multiple levels.
 We conducted a power analysis using Monte Carlo Based simulation using the SIMR package (Green & MacLeod, 2016) implemented in R (R Core Team, 2013).
 This analysis showed that the data set had ~75% power to detect a relation between continuous symptom measures and pupil dilation responses of an effect size corresponding to 0.4 standard deviations of the symptom variable.
 This effect corresponds to approximately 0.3 points om the SNAP-IV rating scale (see Table 1), and was considered a meaningful effect.
 The power analysis was repeated for a sample size of n = 54, equal to the number of children with valid data from teacher ratings only.
 With this sample size, the power to detect a meaningful effect was below 55%.

 To examine the generalizability of the results, we conducted additional analyses including 1) both parent and teacher ratings of symptoms, and 2) teacher ratings alone.
 As a large proportion of participants did not have teacher ratings, and as these analyses were not prespecified, they are reported in Supplementary Materials.